ctrl-alt-del/devenv/README.md

 ```
 Again, `<gradle_folder_name>` is something similar to `gradle-1.12` and etc.

 Once you are done adding those lines, save and exist the editor and you are good to go.
-Gradle wuold be ready to use whenever you open a terminal.
+Gradle would be ready to use whenever you open a terminal.

 Or you can run the script here:
 ```sh